Terra Preta: The Amazon’s Ancient Secret for Boosting Soil Fertility

 These studies highlight the potential of Terra Preta in improving poor soil conditions, enhancing plant growth and nutrition, and boosting agricultural productivity.
 They also underscore the need for further research to fully understand the mechanisms through which Terra Preta exerts its beneficial effects and to optimize its use in different agricultural contexts.

-Lastly, a team of Brazilian scientists conducted experiments to see if they could rejuvenate degraded soil by adding ADE.
+A team of Brazilian scientists conducted experiments to see if they could rejuvenate degraded soil by adding ADE.
 They found that adding just 20% ADE (Amazonian Dark Earth) to degraded soil significantly improved its health and productivity, suggesting that ADE could be used as an additive in reforestation projects worldwide.

 Here is a video that talks about this study